Navigating the East River

 Being a tidal strait, the East River produces strong current flows.
 Currents often reach 5+ knots in the areas of the river around Roosevelt Island and as much as 5 knots in Hell Gate.
 The tidal current in the East River floods North & East and Ebbs South & West.

 The lower portion of the East River, between The Battery and Hell Gate, runs on a predominately north - south axis while the upper portion, Hell Gate to Throgs Neck, trends east and west.
 Because of this, there seems to be some disagreement as to how you should refer to your direction of travel when transiting the East River.
 Some use the terms north or south bound, while others use east or west bound.
 While I do not want to get caught up in this debate, I use north and south bound since the average axis of the East River is northeast - southwest.
-Regardless of which of these terms you use, you will likely be understood by anyone with any knowledge of the area.
+Regardless of which of these terms you use or prefer, you will likely be understood by anyone with any knowledge of the area.

 The East River is heavily traveled with commercial traffic, primarily tugs with tows, hi-speed ferries, and a few deep draft ships.
 You will also find plenty of pleasure craft during the warmer months.